bazelbuild/bazel/site/versions/master/docs/tutorial/ios-app.md

 Note that, unlike with the Android app, you don't have to modify your `WORKSPACE` file to add iOS-specific external dependencies.

-If you're following the steps in this tutorial on Mac OS X, you can go ahead and build the sample iOS app as described below.
+If you're following the steps in this tutorial on macOS (OS X), you can go ahead and build the sample iOS app as described below.
 If you are on Linux, skip ahead to the [next step](backend-server.md).